 - Have your vehicle checked to make sure everything is working properly.
 Repair or replace worn parts, check fluid levels and tire pressure.
 Make sure all lights work, including signal lights.

 - Before you tow a trailer or haul a load, make sure your vehicle is properly equipped for the job.
 Check your owner's manual or if in doubt contact your vehicle dealer.
 Check that your rear view mirrors give a clear view of the road behind

 - Upon seeing a wild animal on or near the road, brake firmly, but don't swerve.
 Sound your horn in a series of short bursts to frighten the animal away.

 (Sources: Insurance Bureau of Canada and Canada Safety Council)

-4312 or email@example.com, after Thursday, June 27 please contact Steve Kee at 416-859-2667 or firstname.lastname@example.org.
+If you would like to interview an IBC spokesperson ahead of, or during the holiday weekend, please contact Helen Lialias at 416-362-2031 ext.
+4312 or [email protected], after Thursday, June 27 please contact Steve Kee at 416-859-2667 or [email protected].

 About Insurance Bureau of Canada

 If you require more information, IBC spokespeople are available to discuss the details in this media release.

 SOURCE: INSURANCE BUREAU OF CANADA